-The project is being carried out in two phases by a consortium of 36 investigators at 11 institutions.
-In Phase I (years 1–2, Fall 2010–Spring 2012), data acquisition and analysis methods were optimized for 16 major project components.
-In Phase II (years 3 – 5, Summer 2012–Summer 2015), data is being acquired from a cohort of 1,200 healthy adults, with primary data acquisition at three of these institutions (see Phase II: Logistics of Data Acquisition).
-The resultant datasets are being made publicly available at regular intervals, thereby enabling many explorations and analyses of brain circuitry even as data collection continues.
+The project was carried out in two phases by a consortium of over 100 investigators and staff at 10 institutions.
+In Phase I (years 1–2, Fall 2010–Spring 2012), data acquisition and analysis methods were optimized, including refinements to pulse sequences and key preprocessing steps..
+In Phase II (years 3 – 5, Summer 2012–Fall 2015), neuroimaging and behavioral data were acquired from 1,200 healthy adults recruited from ~300 families of twins and their non twin siblings.

-Additional information about brain function is being obtained using Task-fMRI, in which subjects carry out a variety of behavioral tasks in the MR scanner.
-Behavioral testing using a battery of tests to assess sensory, motor, and cognitive function is enabling assessment of brain circuits associated with particular behavioral features or traits.
+Additional information about brain structure and function was obtained using Task fMRI, in which subjects carry out a variety of behavioral tasks in the MR scanner.
+Behavioral testing using a large battery of tests to assess individual differences and sensory, motor, and cognitive function enables assessment of brain circuits associated with particular behavioral features or traits.